UmmItC/Blog/content/en/blog/windows/microsoft-activation-scripts.md

 ## Introduction

 Do you feel idiotic that you have to spend more than a hundred dollars to buy Windows, and you don't understand why you have to watch the built-in advertisements of Windows after you buy it?
-This article will teach you how to use the [MAS](https://github.com/massgravel/Microsoft-Activation-Scripts) tool to enable Windows without installing any third-party software.
+This article will teach you how to use the [Microsoft Activation Scripts (MAS)](https://github.com/massgravel/Microsoft-Activation-Scripts) tool to enable Windows without installing any third-party unknown software.

-In addition, [MAS](https://github.com/massgravel/Microsoft-Activation-Scripts) can activate Office and all Windows versions.
+In addition, [Microsoft Activation Scripts (MAS)](https://github.com/massgravel/Microsoft-Activation-Scripts) can activate Office and all Windows versions.

 ## Getting Started: Active Windows Step